 If you need more information on how to create these advertisements, read our blog post, ‘New Google responsive search ads will show 90% more and feature higher relevancy’ here which includes the video of Google’s academy advice.

 But, basically, you write the text assets by creating your headings (3-15 of up to 30 characters), then you provide your descriptions (2-4 of up to 90 characters), and, finally, you present one URL.
 At this stage you can create parameters or just let Google do its magic.
+After all, ad groups with Responsive Search Ads typically can see a 15% average click uplift!

 Should I be worried?
 Should I change my SEO strategy?

-If you’re worried, ask you SEO agency what their take on this new feature is and what they are doing to ensure that your website is staying ahead of the curve.
+If you’re worried, ask your SEO agency what their take on this new feature is and what they are doing to ensure that your website is staying ahead of the curve.
 However, unless you create paid ads–or that is part of your SEO package–then it shouldn’t really affect your rankings.
 Most people who conduct Google searches are aware of which results are from the SERP and which are paid ads these days.
 So, if you were ranking for a certain keyword prior to this change, you’re still likely to rank for it afterwards.

 But, if you’re creating paid ads, this feature only seems to enhance Google’s offerings.
 New responsive search ads seem to take the guesswork out of optimizing your content.
 You can see in real-time what is and isn’t working–and you have the option to tweak your messaging until it’s just right.